Blackbandit1804/AltV-JS-Boilerplate/README.md

 ### AltV.mp - JS - Boiler Plate
 ---
-A super basic boiler plate that will let you write an ALT:V resource from scratch.
+A super basic boiler plate that will let you write an alt:V resource from scratch.
-This boiler plate is entirely meant to take the setup out of ALT:V node-js and just get you going outright.
+This boiler plate is entirely meant to take the setup out of alt:V node-js and just get you going outright.

 To continue using types in new files add the following at the top of your file: